Douglas Murray (author): Ideology

 Academic and journalistic sources have variously described Murray's ideology and political views as conservative, neoconservative, far-right, alt-right and Islamophobic.
 British journalist and broadcaster Peter Oborne described Douglas Murray as an anti-Muslim polemicist.
 Murray has argued that there is an effort by the left to destroy Western culture, and has argued that criticisms of Western leaders and philosophers are motivated by attempts to hurt the West.

 Murray has been accused of putting a socially acceptable face on far-right ideologies.
 British writer Nafeez Ahmed argued in Middle East Eye that Murray's support for free speech in the wake of the Charlie Hebdo shooting and the January 2015 Île-de-France attacks was "really just a ploy for far-right entryism".
 In 2019 an article in Social Policy Review described Murray's views as a kind of "mainstreamist" ideology that defies easy categorisation as extremist while remaining "entangled with the far right".
-Murray has also been described as promoting far-right conspiracy theories, including the Great Replacement theory, the Eurabia conspiracy theory and the cultural Marxism conspiracy theory.
+Murray has also been described as promoting far-right conspiracy theories, the Eurabia conspiracy theory and the cultural Marxism conspiracy theory.

 Philosopher Bernard-Henri Lévy has said of Murray, "Whether one agrees with him or not" he is "one of the most important public intellectuals today".
 Writer Ayaan Hirsi Ali and columnist Sohrab Ahmari have praised Murray's work and writing on Islam in Europe.

 In 2020 columnist Bari Weiss placed Murray within the intellectual dark web, a loosely affiliated group of commentators, with whom she is largely sympathetic but also critical, including Bret Weinstein, Dave Rubin, Joe Rogan, and Sam Harris.
 Murray has rejected his placement within this group.
-After 2021 Murray has been working for Weiss' The Free Press, and Weiss described him as a friend.
+In 2021, Murray began working for Weiss' The Free Press, and Weiss has described him as a friend.
 Murray has also confronted Rogan over Rogan's platforming of people, such as Darryl Cooper and Ian Carrol, who Murray sees as having dangerous and fringe views on topics such as Israel, Ukraine and World War II.

 Christianity

 Murray stated that he was an Anglican until his twenties.
-Murray said he lost his faith due to him no longer believing in the Virgin birth and finding what Murray described as "repetitions, contradictions and absurdities" within the Bible and Quran.
-In a 2024 interview, he said that he now identifies as agnostic.
+Murray said he lost his faith due to no longer believing in the Virgin birth and finding what Murray described as "repetitions, contradictions and absurdities" within the Bible and Quran.
+In a 2024 interview, he said that he identifies as agnostic.

 Murray has since described himself as a cultural Christian and a Christian atheist.
 He has frequently praised Christian values and has stressed the importance of Christianity's role in building Western civilization saying "you cannot take Christianity out of the West and have anything that's recognizably the West".
 He has also criticized Christian churches for breaking away from teaching their traditional beliefs and the Gospels.

-In 2018, Murray engaged in series of discussions about religion with Sam Harris and Jordan Peterson.
+In 2018, Murray engaged in a series of discussions about religion with Sam Harris and Jordan Peterson.